-Impulse momentum theorem states that change of momentum of a body is equal to the impulse applied to it.
+Impulse momentum theorem states that the change of momentum of a body is equal to the impulse applied to it.
 Mathematically, its represented with this equation: Δp = F . Δt

 Here, Δp = change in momentum.
 And F . Δt is the impulse applied.
 Impulse is represented as the product of Applied force F (of considerable amount) and Δt (a very short duration of time when the force is applied)

-Here Momentum is the product of mass and velocity of the body and we call it as the ‘Inertia to motion’ as well.
+Here Momentum is the product of mass and velocity of the body and we call it the ‘Inertia to motion’ as well.
 And Impulse is produced when a considerable amount of force acts on a body for a very small duration of time.
 We get its magnitude by multiplying the magnitude of the force by the time duration.